 It is common to connect a small capacitor (e.g. 10nF) and a resistor (e.g. 100 Ohms) in series across the DC motor to protect the relays from the high voltage pulse released when the motor stops spinning.

 With everything connected as shown above, all that remains is to connect the motor to a pulley which will pull up the door in the morning, and lower it in the evening, and an electronic controller to manage everything.
 Such a system is ideally suited to be powered with a photovoltaic solar panel since very little power is drawn on average through the day since the motor is used for just a few second twice per day.
 A small solar panel (1-3 Watts) and 12V battery will be more than adequate, and could also be integrated with a Poultry Lighting System during the darker months to promote frequent laying.

 Buy a Hen House Door ControllerIf you are interested in purchasing a 12VDC controller circuit board including two relays wired as above please email firstname.lastname@example.org.
 You can choose between a modified programmable digital timer which will open the door at a fixed time every morning, and then close it X hours later, or a more basic (and of course cheaper) circuit with a light detector which will open the door at dawn and close it again at dusk.
 All we need to know is how long you need to run the motor to fully open the door, and how long to fully close it again.
-Prices start from around £25
+Prices start from around £25.

-Comment on this ArticleIf you have any comments on this article, please email them to email@example.com
+Comment on this ArticleIf you have any comments on this article, please email them to email@example.com.

 |My chicken shed door works really well.
 Managed to do it with old car shock absorber (as a ram), 12V compressor (£6 from Halfords), and using one timer with two headlamp relays and two car door light switches (to de-power relays when door fully open or closed).
 Uses minimal power.|